railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_quotations.rst

 * :guilabel:`Virtual stock` : shows a salesperson the quantity that can be sold, taking into account both stock reserved for other orders and amounts that could arrive in the short term.

-* :guilabel:`Customer Price` : (May not be shown, depending on the installed modules). depends on the conditions attached to the customer, calculated on the list price.
-This is the price that's proposed by default in the customer quotation, unless it's been modified by the salesperson.
+* :guilabel:`Pricelist` : (May not be shown, depending on the installed modules). depends on the conditions attached to the customer, calculated on the list price.
+This is the price that is proposed by default in the customer quotation, unless it has been modified by the salesperson.

-* :guilabel:`List Price` : the base sale price for the given product.
+* :guilabel:`Public Price` : the base sale price for the given product.
 It provides a base for the salesperson to be able to judge whether to offer a discount to the customer, and how much any discount should be.